Table of contents:

 [Click here] for a list of tips to help you prepare to participate in a high-demand offering.

 5. I have a scheduling conflict and am not available at the time of offering launch.
 Can CrowdStreet help?

 CrowdStreet is committed to providing a level playing field for all investors.
 Unfortunately, CrowdStreet cannot place investment offers for investors that are unable at the time of launch, and no offers can be submitted before the "Invest Now" button is activated.

-Unfortunately, in the interest of fairness to all investors and sponsors, CrowdStreet cannot give preferential treatment to repeat investors.
-While we value your continued patronage, the best way to gain access will be to submit your offer as soon as the gold "Invest Now" button becomes available.
-The "Invest Now" button will become available at the start of the webinar.
+In the interest of fairness to all investors and sponsors, CrowdStreet cannot give preferential treatment to repeat investors.
+While we value your continued patronage, the best way to gain access will be to submit your offer when the gold "Invest Now" button becomes available and to complete your documents promptly.

 7. Is it true that one investor's large offer might displace the smaller offers of many other investors?

 No, CrowdStreet has adopted a Marketplace Allocation Policy to ensure that we are able to deliver on our commitment to democratize access to commercial real estate investing.